 If you’re unsure, the best thing to do is ask the company for proof of their qualification and membership to an insolvency body.
 This should put your mind at ease.

-What Makes a Good IVA Company?
+What Makes the Best IVA Company?

-Good IVA companies will initially offer you free advice on your debts and fully assess your financial situation discussing the pros and cons of all debt solutions before helping you to choose the right debt solution for you.
+Best IVA companies will initially offer you free advice on your debts and fully assess your financial situation discussing the pros and cons of all debt solutions before helping you to choose the right debt solution for you.
 They will be honest and upfront with you through all aspects of setting up an IVA and no up front fees.
-If an IVA is not right for you or is not the best option, they should advise accordingly.
+If an IVA is not right for you or is not your best option, they should advise accordingly.

 -Professional and Established

-Reputable IVA companies should also have visible contact details for their Insolvency Practitioner.
+Reputable IVA companies should also have visible contact details for their Insolvency Practitioner. who you’ll be able to find on the Insolvency Service website at https://www.insolvencydirect.bis.gov.uk/fip1/

 -IVA company feedback